Visyond/website-hugo/site/content/solutions/finance.md

           cells (i.e., what is B7? and G41?), especially when they are on different worksheets.
         file: /img/human readable names.png
+        link: /features/audit-mode/
         title: HUMAN-READABLE NAMES
       - descr: Easily identify precedent and dependent cells.
         file: /img/navigate dependencies.gif
+        link: /features/dependency-analysis/
         title: NAVIGATE CELL DEPENDENCIES
     image: /img/track errors 1.png
     link: /features/audit-mode/
     title: Reduce Risk of Errors
-  - descr: "Traditional spreadsheets require lots of additional manual processes like passing data via email.
-This opens the door to a massive loss of time and high risk of working with inaccurate data.\r\n\r\nIn Visyond, data is securely stored in the cloud (or on-premise), you can manage and transfer team knowledge, conversations and supporting documents easily, track all inputs, changes and versions.\r\n"
+  - descr: "* You do not need to worry about juggling multiple versions of the spreadsheet while tracking inputs from multiple stakeholders\r\n* Solve data chaos and establish a single source of truth with Visyond’s intuitive scenario management interface\r\n* Store all inputs, attachments and conversations directly in the relevant cells\r\n"
     files:
       - descr: >-
           All conversations and supporting documentation can be stored directly in relevant cells so that you always know where the data comes from.
-        file: /img/Single source of truth.png
+        file: /img/Attachments and Comments in Browser v2.png
+        link: /features/knowledge-base/
         title: NEVER LOSE IMPORTANT INFORMATION
-      - file: /img/Attachments and Comments in Browser v2.png
       - descr: >-
           Have all assumptions and numbers in a single place without worrying about controlling versions or chasing pieces of information in long email threads.
         file: /img/Cases in Browser v2.png
+        link: /features/knowledge-base/
         title: STORE MULTIPLE ASSUMPTIONS SIMULTANEOUSLY
       - descr: >-
           You can always roll-back entire versions of the spreadsheet if required.
         file: /img/Versions in Browser.png
+        link: /features/knowledge-base/
         title: VERSIONS
     image: /img/Single source of truth.png
     link: /features/knowledge-base/
     title: Establish Single Source of Truth
+  - descr: "* Visyond makes data gathering & consolidation easier by helping you avoid common issues that arise when collecting inputs:\r\n* Easily manage and work from one, single spreadsheet template\r\n* Instantly distribute templates among stakeholders without risking accidental data changes\r\n* You no longer need to spend long hours auditing and merging the spreadsheets\r\n"
+    files:
       - descr: >-
+          You can share only specific cells you want stakeholders to contribute data to by simply selecting the cells and inviting collaborators to edit them.
+        file: /img/Templating - select cells.gif
+        link: features/data-input-and-consolidation/
+        title: TEMPLATING IN VISYOND 1/2
+      - descr: >-
+          Every time you invite a contributor (e.g., a colleague in a department or subsidiary), Visyond creates a clone of the worksheet with a name you assign.
+        file: /img/Templating - invite collaborators.gif
+        link: features/data-input-and-consolidation/
+        title: TEMPLATING IN VISYOND 2/2
+    image: /img/Nice Model in Browser v2.png
+    link: /features/data-input-and-consolidation/
+    title: Automate Data Gathering
-      After data is gathered, you can build reports & financial statements with just a few clicks or create Interactive Presentations, empowering stakeholders to securely test their own assumptions.
+  - descr: "* Build reports & financial statements with just a few clicks\r\n* Create Interactive Presentations, empowering stakeholders to securely test their own assumptions\r\n"
     files:
       - descr: >-
           Visyond’s financial statements greatly reduce the risk of errors and